Key Information Your Creative Brief Must Have

 - Research your audience.

-1. What is the purpose/outcome for this campaign?
+1. What is the purpose/outcome of this campaign?

-This is hugely important, as it will drive the direction, style and creative of the project.
+This is hugely important, as it will drive the direction, style and creativity of the project.

 2. What is the background/marketplace?

 No matter your project is about creating a branding package, optimizing a marketing campaign, or organizing a PR event, you need to include the context in your agency brief.
 This can be information of the client’s company profile, history, and brand positioning.

 Giving your creative team insight into the current market and any issues within the environment will allow them to prepare their creative from an informed position.
 It will give them a good starting point for the campaign and will help them to avoid any snags along the way.

 This is where you can provide your research about the audience.
 Be specific here.
 Describe the demographic with insights into their behavior, shopping patterns, feelings etc. Provide detail in particular about their interaction with the client’s product/service.